LLNL/RAJA/docs/sphinx/user_guide/feature/resource.rst

 Type-Erasure
 ------------

 Resources can be declared in two formats: An erased resource, and a concrete resource.
-When declared on the same backend, their underlying runtime functionality is the same.
-An erased resource allows a user the ability to change the resourse backend at runtime.
+The underlying runtime functionality is the same for both formats.
+An erased resource allows a user the ability to change the resource backend at runtime.

 Concrete Cuda resource::